27 Apr 2023

 In Personal Injury

-The use of social media has become a common place in our society.
+The use of social media has become common in our society.
 Platforms such as Facebook, Instagram, TikTok, and others provide new ways to communicate and stay in touch with family, friends, and the wider world.
 But being active on social media while pursuing a personal injury claim can have adverse consequences.
 The comments, photos, and videos that you post online may be used to challenge your credibility and discredit your claims.

 The Negative Effects of Using Social Media During Personal Injury Claims